marb61a/Course-Notes/Misc/SEO/Social Media Strategist.md

  - Educate all stakeholders who interact with social media so that know your organization's policies and regulations.
  - Disclose all material relationships.

-Intellactual Property (IP) has multiple definitions but the World Intellectual Property Organization defines it as refers to creations of the mind, such as inventions; literary and artistic works; designs; and symbols, names and images used in commerce.
+Intellactual Property (IP) has multiple definitions but the World Intellectual Property Organization defines it as
+  - Refers to creations of the mind, such as inventions; literary and artistic works; designs; and symbols, names and images used in commerce.
-There are mechanisms in place to protect the inventor or creator of the IP, insuring that they are the only entities to receive recognition and financial benefit for their IP
+  - There are mechanisms in place to protect the inventor or creator of the IP, insuring that they are the only entities to receive recognition and financial benefit for their IP
  - A copyright © gives creators right to their literary and artistic works.
  - A patent is an exclusive right granted for an invention.
  - A trademark ™is a sign capable of distinguishing the goods or services of one organization from those of other organizations.